usekarma/aws-iac/components/lambda/README.md

 ## Purpose

-This component registers Lambda functions by nickname, so other components (e.g. `serverless-rest`) can reference them dynamically.
+This component registers Lambda functions by nickname, so other components (e.g. `serverless-api`) can reference them dynamically.
 It does **not** manage Lambda source code or deployments directly.

 ---